10 Best Loudness Meter Plugins (LUFS, RMS, True Peak)

 TC Electronic Loudness Meter

-TC Electronic’s Loudness Meter VST plugin brings broadcast-grade precision into your DAW workflow.
-I’ve used it for a while for projects that needed strict loudness compliance, and it delivered the accuracy you’d expect from a company known for professional broadcast tools.
+TC Electronic’s Loudness Meter adds broadcast-level accuracy to your DAW.
+I’ve used it on projects that required strict loudness standards, and it always delivered the precision I expect from a company with a strong reputation in broadcast tools.

 You Get: